Candle Making Supplies

 Putting out your candle

 Try to always use a proper candle snuffer to extinguish your candles as this will prevent the wick from moving and wax from spilling.
 This will also assist in maximising your burn times.
+We sell candle snuffers in three colours: gold, rose gold and chrome.

 Always use the appropriate votive glassware to burn these types of candles as the wax will liquify because it is low melt wax.
 The inside of the votive glass should be a similar size to the votive candle itself as if the container is too wide, the flame will not reach all the liquid wax and excess wax will remain.
 Generally, if the votive candle fits the glass more snugly, it will burn for longer.